lemlac/mulem/docs/reference.md

 Almost everything is an expression.
 Some statements can be either inline or block depending on the presence of a new-line.
 When mixing the two (i.e. a block statement within an inline statement), the `end` keyword is required to exit block mode and return to inline mode.
 The last statement evaluated in a block is its value.

 To split one expression into multiple lines, you must wrap it in parentheses.
 The indentation inside the parentheses doesn't matter as long as it's the same as or greater than the opening parenthesis.
+Semi-colons (`;`) are a syntax error inside parantheses unless inside a block expression within the parentheses.

 ```
 (word1